-Determining corporate strategy.
-The next step is the total weight score of internal and external strategy factors included in the IE strategy matrix model diagram to determine the applicable strategy policies.
-The diagram can identify nine cells of company strategy, but, in principle, these nine cells can be grouped into three main strategies; first, grow and build, namely, cells I, II and IV.
-The strategy used is intensive strategy.
-In this strategy, the only action that can be done is market penetration-finding out greater market share for existing products or services, through more vigorous marketing efforts, or it can be done by conducting market development in the sense of introducing existing products or services to new geographical areas.
+The diagram can identify 9 cells of company strategy, but in principle, these nine cells can be grouped into three main strategies: a) grow and build, namely cells I, II, and IV.
+The strategy used is intensive strateg 32 n this strategy, the only action that can be done is market penetration - finding out greater market share for existing products or services, through more vigorous marketing efforts.
+Or it can be done by conducting market development in the sense of introducing existing products or services to new geographical areas.
 It can also use integrative strategies.
-Backward integration means seeking ownership or improving control of the supplier company.
+Bac 20 rd integration means seeking ownership or improving control of the supplier company.
 Forward integration means gaining ownership or control over a distributor or retailer.
-Horizontal integration means seeking ownership or control over competitors.
-Second is keeping and maintaining cells III, V and VII.
+Horizontal integration means seeking ownership or control over competitors b). keeping and maintaining: cells III, V and VII.
 Action that can be taken in this strategy is to penetrate the market and product development.
-Third is harvest or divestment.
+C).
+Harvest or divestment.
 Those included in this strategy are cells VI, VIII and IX.
-The action that can be taken in this harvest or divestment strategy is to sell a part or the entire company.
+The action that can be taken in this harvest or divestment strategy is to sell a part or entire company.